-Here, we argue that much of the difficulty in predicting the consequences of climate change-driven shifts in synchrony is due to a disconnect between ecological theory and current empirical approaches used in studies of phenological mismatch in much of the literature currently.
-We show below how current methodological inconsistencies across studies and intrinsic differences across systems make it difficult to test the relevant underlying ecological theory in the context of climate change.
-Without better evidence, we cannot attribute variation in findings of phenological match vs. mismatch across studies to species, site, or more specific mechanisms.
-Further, without an understanding of the mechanisms underlying the well-documented patterns in phenological shifts, our ability to make accurate predictions about species’ responses, and species’ interactions, to climate change remains limited (O’Connor et al. 2012; Chmura et al. 2018).
+Here, we argue that much of the difficulty in predicting climate change-driven phenological mismatch is due to a disconnect between ecological theory and current empirical approaches.
 We focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (Hjort 1914, Cushing 1969, 1974, 1990), the most commonly applied hypothesis concerning consumer-resource interactions in this literature.
-We show how advances could come from direct tests of the hypothesis and clear definitions of baselines, when possible.
+We show how current methodological inconsistencies across studies and intrinsic differences across systems make it difficult to test this hypothesis in the context of climate change.
+We also show how advances could come from clear definitions of baselines, when possible.
+Without better evidence, we cannot attribute variation in findings of phenological match vs. mismatch across studies to the characteristics of species, sites, or more specific mechanisms.
 Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere (e.g., Miller-Rushing 2010; Renner and Zohner 2018), but rather to help guide the study of phenological mismatch by outlining a path forward to develop robust climate change predictions that can scale up to inference across sites and systems.

 Although the Cushing hypothesis has been applied to other types of interactions (e.g. mutualism (Kudo and Ida 2013)), we limit our discussion to antagonistic interactions between consumers and their food resources.
-Below, we provide an overview of the Cushing hypothesis then outline the divide between the hypothesis and the empirical studies using a systematic literature review of phenological mismatch.
-We next discuss how current approaches are impeding greater progress in the field, and how changes to research methodologies could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities—the ultimate goal of most of the phenological mismatch literature.
+We use a systematic literature review of phenological mismatch to discuss how current approaches are impeding greater progress in the field, and how changes to research methodologies could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities—the ultimate goal of most of the phenological mismatch literature.

 Overview of the main ecological theory